 Download the PTDI Certification slide deck

-Read below for details about the standards, process, fees, deadlines, visits, and additional resources.
+Read below for details about the standards, process, fees, deadlines, the certification profile visits, and additional resources.

-PTDI training standards were developed by schools, carriers, insurance providers, safety groups and other truck industry groups and stakeholders.
+PTDI has developed state of the art truck driver training standards by bringing together schools, carriers, insurance providers, safety groups and other truck industry stakeholders.
 Ours is the first industry and government-recognized curriculum and certification standards.

 certification standards are performance based, incorporate industry

-driven benchmarks, and the US Department of Transportation standards.
+driven benchmarks, and the US Department of Transportation guidelines.

 Download the PTDI Entry Level Driver Training Standards.